 NEWS: Guide to Professional Science Master's (Scientific American) More Info >

-NEW RELEASE: The 2013 Professional Science Master’s Student Outcomes Survey More Info >
+NEW RELEASE: The 2013 Professional Science Master’s Enrollments and Degrees Survey More Info >

 The Professional Science Master's: A Council of Graduate Schools Guide to Establishing Programs, which is a major rewrite of the earlier monograph, Professional Master's Education (2006).
 More Info >